 “Attending a performing arts high school is a great way to discover what it’s like to study music in college, and/or professionally.
 It is helpful to think of the experience as job training, learning the ways of the performing arts culture and history in a safe environment,” offers Paris Brown, former director of Lawrence University Conservatory admissions.
 She sees a number of Lawrence applicants come through arts high schools.

-Nadine Abigaña, coordinator of music admission at Walnut Hill School for the Arts, says that at her school, students “benefit from being surrounded by peers who value process, strive for excellence, engage deeply in their own learning, and ultimately enjoy a range of options for college, conservatory, and career.
+Nadine Abigaña, associate director of college counseling at Walnut Hill School for the Arts, says that at her school, students “benefit from being surrounded by peers who value process, strive for excellence, engage deeply in their own learning, and ultimately enjoy a range of options for college, conservatory, and career.
 The community is especially powerful and compelling because its members — students, faculty and staff alike — share a deep passion for making and celebrating art.”

 As a freshman, Bryan Dunnewald attended a conventional high school in his hometown in Colorado.
 After spending the summer at Interlochen Summer Arts Camp, he transferred to Interlochen Arts Academy High School to continue to pursue his passion for studying organ, and never looked back.

 “Studying at an arts school gave me the opportunity to study and live amongst other talented students.
 While great teachers exist all around the world, studying at Interlochen allowed me to learn from the teacher and students.
 This sharing of artistic ideas and knowledge — the environment in which I lived — is what makes studying at an arts school unique.